May is Mental Health Awareness Month.

-Being healthy is about more than avoiding colds and eating vegetables.
+Being healthy is about more than avoiding colds, exercising, and eating vegetables.
 Along with physical health, mental health plays a key role in your overall well-being.
-Mental health is your emotional, social, and psychological health—it affects how you connect with others, what choices you make, how you handle stress, and how you feel.

-The month of May—Mental Health Awareness Month—is dedicated to raising awareness of mental health.
-What is mental health awareness?
 Even though so many people suffer from a mental illness, many may not seek treatment because they don’t recognize the pain they are experiencing has a name and treatment options.
-They may resort to poor coping techniques such as substance abuse or self-harm.

-Even when people do seek help for mental health, those around them may not be as supportive as they should be, because they do not understand its importance.
+Even when people do seek help for a mental illness, those around them may not be as supportive as they should be, because they do not understand that many mental health conditions are common and treatable.

 - Advocate for policies that support people with mental illness